 Microgrids provide everything from greater reliability and resilience to cleaner power and economic development.
-They’re designed to work in unison with distributed energy resources (DERs) such as solar panels, fuel cells, and battery storage, which are more reliable and potentially much cleaner than traditional methods.
+They’re designed to work in unison with distributed energy resources (DERs) that include solar panels, fuel cells, and battery storage.
+DERs are more reliable and potentially much cleaner than traditional methods.

 As they grow in number and complexity, microgrids will require sophisticated digital automation and smart management in order to become reliable alternatives to the conventional grid.
 Today’s high proliferation of DERs often makes microgrids more complex than in the past.

-Fortunately, advancements in information technology such as the Internet of Things (IoT) enable automated energy management that can keep up with multiple components and changing conditions.
+Fortunately, advancements in information technology such as the Internet of Things (IoT) enable automated energy management.
+This can manage multiple components and changing conditions.
 A smart system makes full use of the IoT by embedding energy sources with sensors and electronics that connect it to both the microgrid and a cloud-based repository of real-time data.
 Based on these available parameters, the system can make decisions that optimize price, reliability, and the use of clean energy.

 This new wave of digital data technologies is key to ensuring modern microgrids are sound investments.

 Biogas comes from any organic material found in landfills, sewage treatment, or bio-digesters.
 It’s known as a renewable natural gas, which can be used to create electricity.
 Biogas production turns existing raw products into usable energy resources.